PaddlePaddle/Serving/CONTRIBUTING.md

 1. Build and test

-   Users can build PaddlePaddle natively on Linux, see the [BUILD steps](doc/INSTALL.md).
+   Users can build Paddle Serving natively on Linux, see the [BUILD steps](doc/INSTALL.md).

 1. Keep pulling